Skip to content

 Combine the two .csv files into a single .csv file, with each year a different column.

-Result: Gemini CLI will read each file and then ask for permission to write a new file.
-Provide your permission and Gemini CLI will provide the following .csv:
+Result: Gemini CLI reads each file and then asks for permission to write a new file.
+Provide your permission and Gemini CLI provides the combined data:

 Month,2023,2024